Compositionality of Rewriting Rules with Conditions: Introduction and relation to previous work

-Our second main motivation originates from the desire to analyze rewriting systems \emph{statically}, rather than via simulation-based techniques.
-While the traditional rewriting theory generally approaches this problem from the viewpoint of so-called \emph{derivation traces} (i.e.\ sequences of rule applications to a given input graph), we posit that a viable alternative approach may consist in focusing instead on \emph{sequential rule compositions}, which in particular when combined with application conditions is anticipated to yield a powerful framework to study the causality of rewriting systems.
-For certain specialized applications of DPO-type graph rewriting, namely those in the well-established field of so-called \emph{chemical graph rewriting}~\cite{Benk__2003,banzhaf_et_al:DR:2015:4968,Andersen_2016}, such types of analyses have already proven very fruitful~\cite{andersen2018rule,andersen2018towards,Fagerberg_2018,Andersen_2019}, and we believe that our compositional refinements as described in the present paper can provide a significant contribution to future algorithms and refinements thereof.
+Our second main motivation originates in the desire to analyze rewriting systems \emph{statically}, rather than via simulation-based techniques.
+While the traditional rewriting theory generally approaches this problem from the viewpoint of \emph{derivation traces} (i.e.\ sequences of rule applications to a given input graph), we posit that a viable alternative approach may consist in focusing instead on \emph{sequential rule compositions}, which in particular when combined with application conditions is anticipated to yield a powerful framework to study the \emph{causality} of rewriting systems.
+For certain specialized applications of DPO-type graph rewriting, namely those in the well-established field of \emph{chemical graph rewriting}~\cite{Benk__2003,banzhaf_et_al:DR:2015:4968,Andersen_2016}, such types of analyses have already proven very fruitful~\cite{andersen2018rule,andersen2018towards,Fagerberg_2018,Andersen_2019}.
+Therefore, we believe that our compositional refinements described in the present paper can provide a significant contribution to future algorithm developments in this field.